Dates: 17/01/2022 - 13/02/2022

-Week 3: Guru-padasraya & Selecting a GuruThis lesson will mainly nurture the students’ devotional relationship with Srila Prabhupada and their own diksa and siksa gurus, through discussions of the relation between Prabhupadasraya and guru-padasraya.
+Lessons on guru-padasraya and selecting a guru will mainly nurture the students’ devotional relationship with Srila Prabhupada and their own diksa and siksa gurus, through discussions of the relation between Prabhupadasraya and guru-padasraya.
 A guru’s qualifications will be defined, as exemplified in sastra, and the students will be familiarized with how to examine, select, and develop appropriate relationships with diksa and siksa gurus in ISKCON.
-This lesson will also prepare students for harinamadiksa, by considering the suitable motivation, time, choice, and qualifications.
-The regular study of Srila Prabhupada’s books, as an effective way of developing a deep relationship with him, will be evaluated.
+These lessons will also prepare students for harinama-diksa, by considering the suitable motivation, time, choice, and qualifications.
+The regular study of Srila Prabhupada’s books, as an effective way of developing a deep relationship with him, will also be evaluated.

-Week 7: Relationships within ISKCON & the Course Round UpOur focus will be on helping students appreciate the maintenance of cooperative relationships in ISKCON, especially by being mindful of Srila Prabhupada as the foundational guru and unifying leader.
+In the last part of the course, our focus will be on helping students appreciate the maintenance of cooperative relationships in ISKCON, especially by being mindful of Srila Prabhupada as the foundational guru and unifying leader.
 We will differentiate between appropriate and inappropriate discrimination on the basis of one’s diksa guru in ISKCON and discuss the consequences arising from it.
 We identify challenges faced in developing and maintaining cooperative relationships among disciples of different gurus and suggest ways of meeting the challenges.
-At the end we will discuss the broad aims and overall topics of the course, sharing our plans to apply the course’s values and principles in the future.
+At the end, we will discuss the broad aims and overall topics of the course, sharing our plans to apply the course’s values and principles in the future.

 - Your knowledge and understanding will be assessed in three following ways:

-Candidates with a final mark higher than sixty percent will be able to download their original digital copy of the Disciples Course Certificate from the BCOC platform.
-Alternatively, if they wish so, the students could receive the Disciples Course Certificate at their home address after filling in the relevant form in the introductory section of the course before the specific deadline.
+Candidates with a final mark higher than 65% (80% for self-study) can get the digital Disciples Course Certificate to their email address.
+Alternatively, if they wish so, the students can receive the Certificate at their home address by filling out this form.

 1) PayPal – Standard enrollment

 The Paypal fee is €49, fully inclusive.
-By clicking “Enrol Now” you will be redirected to Bhaktivedanta College Online Campus, where you will proceed with registration and payment for this module.
+By clicking “Enrol Now” you will be redirected to Bhaktivedanta College Online Campus (BCOC), where you will proceed with registration and payment for this module.

-2) PayPal -Temple devotees and those who are not having regular source of income
+2) PayPal – For those who don’t have a regular source of income